nonplayer/hammercrawl/hc_core_dm.md

 title: Hammercrawl!
 Game Rules (DM Section)
 author: N. Phillip Cole
-last updated: 2018-01-19
+last updated: 2018-03-15

+# A Dungeon Master's Guide to HAMMERCRAWL!

-This document serves as a DM's guide to running the HAMMERCRAWL! process.
+This document serves as a DM's guide to running the **HAMMERCRAWL!** process.

-# WELCOME TO HAMMERCRAWL!

 The HAMMERCRAWL! method uses a set of special "Meta-Actions" to completely randomize an old-school "Dungeon Crawl" experience.
 This method is based on the assumption that at the core of every good Dungeon Crawl are the following five components:

-1. Player Characters
+1. Player Characters (see the [Player's Guide](./hc_player_dm.md) for PC-specific information)
 2. A Dungeon (and Maps)
 3. Encounters (both combat and non-)
 4. Traps